conda-forge/r-batchtools-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: As a successor of the packages 'BatchJobs' and 'BatchExperiments', this package provides a parallel implementation of the Map function for high performance computing systems managed by schedulers 'IBM Spectrum LSF', 'OpenLava', 'Univa Grid Engine', 'Oracle Grid Engine', 'Slurm', 'TORQUE/PBS',or 'Docker Swarm'.
+Summary: As a successor of the packages 'BatchJobs' and 'BatchExperiments', this package provides a parallel implementation of the Map function for high performance computing systems managed by schedulers 'IBM Spectrum LSF' (<https://www.ibm.com/us-en/marketplace/hpc-workload-management>), 'OpenLava' (<http://www.openlava.org/>), 'Univa Grid Engine'/'Oracle Grid Engine' (<http://www.univa.com/>), 'Slurm' (<http://slurm.schedmd.com/>), 'TORQUE/PBS' (<http://www.adaptivecomputing.com/products/open-source/torque/>), or 'Docker Swarm' (<https://docs.docker.com/swarm/>).
 A multicore and socket mode allow the parallelization on a local machines, and multiple machines can be hooked up via SSH to create a makeshift cluster.
 Moreover, the package provides an abstraction mechanism to define large-scale computer experiments in a well-organized and reproducible way.